matbesancon/hugo-site/content/post/2019-02-04-article-review.markdown

 daunting task, evaluating the work someone else put several months to prepare, code, write, correct and submit.

-**Disclaimer**: to preserve the anonymity of the peer reviews I made and am making, all examples I give below are made up.
+**Disclaimer**: to preserve the anonymity of the reviews I made and am making, all examples I give below are made up.

 The main phases of my reviewing process are: